Revisiting the Orbital Dynamics of the Hot Jupiter WASP-12 b with New Transit Times: Discussions

-A plausible explanation is that apsidal precession is influenced by the planet's internal structure, as proposed by \citet{2009ApJ...698.1778R}, since the precession rate depends on the tidal Love number ($k_{p}$), which encodes information about the planet’s internal density distribution.
+A plausible explanation is that apsidal precession is influenced by the planet's internal structure, as proposed by \citet{2009ApJ...698.1778R}, since the precession rate depends on the tidal Love number ($k_{p}$), which encodes information about the planet's internal density distribution.
 Following the formulation of \citet{2017AJ....154....4P}:

 we estimated $k_{p}$ by substituting the values of $d\omega/dE$ (Table~8) together with other system parameters from \citet{2022AJ....163..175W}.
-This yields $k_{p} = 0.66 \pm 0.28$, a value consistent with Jupiter’s tidal Love number ($k_{p} = 0.59$; \citealt{2016ApJ...831...14W}).
-This similarity suggests that the interior density profile of WASP-12b may be comparable to that of Jupiter, and hence apsidal precession cannot be fully excluded as another contributing factor to the observed TTVs.
+This yields $k_{p} = 0.63 \pm 0.089$, a value consistent with Jupiter's tidal Love number ($k_{p} = 0.59$; \citealt{2016ApJ...831...14W}).
+This similarity suggests that the interior density profile of WASP-12 b may be comparable to that of Jupiter.
 To test this hypothesis, continued monitoring of future transits and occultations will be essential.